-the set of Key IDs and the Set of Challenge Responses created in Step 3.2.3.5.3.4;

-the Key IDs and the Set of Responses transmitted to the Initiator;

-- NOTE The signaling uses the interface to the SLP as described in section 4. - d) execute the following:

-a Key Verification Response PDU as defined in 5.4.2.5 shall be created and transmitted to the Initiator using the interface specified in section 4.
+- a) be executed by the Recipient; - b) have the following input: the set of Key IDs and the Set of Challenge Responses created in Step 3.2.3.5.3.4; - c) have the following output: the Key IDs and the Set of Responses transmitted to the Initiator: - NOTE The signaling uses the interface to the SLP as described in section 4. - d) execute the following: a Key Verification Reply PDU as defined in 5.4.2.5 shall be created and transmitted to the Initiator using the interface specified in section 4.